UNION ARENA: Every BLEACH Vol. 2 Deck, Ranked

 Generally speaking, BLEACH Yellow is a deck that was briefly competitive but quickly fizzled out once more UNION ARENA sets came out.
 In Vol. 2, the deck gets some impressive support that could bump it up into the tier 2 range.
 However, it’s not likely to do much more than that.

 The main mechanic in Yellow BLEACH post Vol. 2 is another Zombie mechanic, letting you unlock draw support, and bring characters back from the sideline.
-Apart from that, Bambietta gets to shine in a way she really couldn’t in the base set.
-This is especially thanks to the three-cost Candice Catnipp card, letting you extend the reach of your two-cost Bambietta’s resting effect.
+Apart from that, Bambietta gets to shine in a way she really couldn’t in the base set thanks to added ways to rest stronger characters and then sideline them.
+This is partly thanks to the three-cost Candice Catnipp card, letting you extend the reach of your two-cost Bambietta’s resting effect.

 Blue is the new energy color coming out in BLEACH Vol. 2 with entirely new strategies as opposed to the other cards that simply augment what we already got in the base set.
-While it looks like there are several ways to build this base strategy centered around Rukia and Ichigo, the above looks like it’s about what you can expect from this deck.
+While it looks like there are several ways to build this base strategy centered around Rukia and Ichigo, the above focuses on what is likely to be the more popular version of the deck focused on the Rukia Toolbox build.

 That being said, if you just absolutely love Rukia and her frozen Bankai, this deck might be enough to wet your whistle.